How does this medication work? What will it do for me?

 Reduced alertness: This medication may reduce alertness, especially at the beginning of treatment.
 Do not drive or perform tasks that require alertness until you know how this medication affects you.

 Pregnancy: ACE inhibitors such as quinapril may cause severe harm or death to the developing baby if taken by the mother during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, stop taking quinapril immediately and contact your doctor.

-Breast-feeding: It is not known whether quinapril passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication may pass into breast milk.
+If you are a breast-feeding mother and are taking quinapril, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of quinapril have not been established for use by children.
 Quinapril is not recommended for this age group.